davidculemann/my-first-html-project/README.md

-# My first HTML project, which I will now commit.
+# My first HTML project, which I will now commit, then recommit.

 This is my first HTML project.